-Bug guts and stains typically don’t come off easily with just regular cleaning.
-There’s a specific process that you have to follow to get the stains off without damaging your vehicle’s surface.
+There are several processes that you can follow to get the stains off without damaging your vehicle’s surface.

 Read on to find out the best way to get bugs off your car.

-If your vehicle is particularly dirty, you may want to give it a good wash prior to dealing with the bugs and/or bug stains.
-This will help you see the affected areas better.
+If your vehicle is dirty, you might want to give it a good wash before dealing with the bugs and/or bug stains.
+This will rinse off some, if not most, of the bugs and help you see the areas that have stains.

 There are bug removers that are specially formulated to clean bugs that are stuck on the surface of your vehicle.
-However, there are a few other methods that you can use if you don’t want to purchase another car care product.
+However, you can make some bug removers with household items if you don’t want to purchase another car care product.
+These products include:

-If the bug stains are fairly fresh, you can use a microfiber bug mitt to remove them.
-When used with regular car soap, the abrasiveness of the soft foam and net should be enough to successfully remove the fresh bug stains.
+If the bug stains are fairly fresh, you can use a microfiber cloth to simply remove the bug carcasses before they dry.
+When used with regular car soap, the abrasiveness of microfiber cloths should be enough to successfully remove the fresh bug stains.

 Bug and Tar Remover

-For hard-to-remove stains, using a bug and tar remover is probably your best option.
-There are a few different formulas and types to choose from—bug removers can either come in spray form, as a special car wash soap, or even as water-activated wipes.
+For hard-to-remove stains, using a commercial bug and tar remover is probably your best option.
+There are a few different formulas and types to choose from—bug removers can either come in spray form, as a special car wash soap or even as water-activated wipes.

 Do the same thing if you’re using the bug mitt or dryer sheet—but keep in mind that you may need to go back in with a microfiber cloth after using the latter.

-Rinse the treated areas, then repeat steps 3 and 4 until the stains completely come off.
+Rinse the treated areas, then repeat until the stains completely come off.

 Protecting Your Car from Bug Stains